leftCoast/LC_quickCom/README.md

 ```
 As it says, you will need to set these two to match your hardware setup.

 These classes are both idlers.
 Meaning, you must call idle() in the loop() functions for both processors.
 It also means **no delay() calls**.
-But that's going to be fine, because whatever you wanted to use delay() for, can be rewritten to use the timeObj class.
+But that's going to be fine, because whatever you wanted to use delay() for, can be rewritten sleep().
+Sleep?
+Yes, sleep() comes as part of the LC_baseTool library that this is all based on.
+It will "delay()" your loop() code while letting all this other stuff run in the background.
+Pretty slick huh?

 **Master class** standard operation.